-The Chromebook, in Acer and Samsung models, was made available for sale on Wednesday in online retailers like Bestbuy.com in an apparent bid from Google to usher in “cloud”-based products and apply its take on what such emerging business tech giants like Apple and Amazon have been investing in.
+The Chromebook, in Acer and Samsung models, was made available for sale today in online retailers like Bestbuy.com in an apparent bid from Google to usher in ‘cloud’ based products and apply its take on such emerging business tech giants like Apple and Amazon have also been investing in.

-Before getting further into the specifics, experts have categorized the chromebook in a category of its own, claiming that although it possesses hardware features normally found in conventional notebooks, its net-related function and reduced pricing – $500 for a 3G and $430 for a Wi-Fi-only Samsung S5 Chromebook – makes it resemble the netbook as well.
-It also doesn’t fall within the popular iPad tablet category due to the fact that it still possesses a full-sized keyboard while tablets use touch displays, and because it can be put to use to generate content, as opposed to tablets which normally function more to consume content.
+Before getting further into the specifics, experts have categorized the chromebook in a category of its own claiming that although it possesses hardware features normally found in conventional notebooks, its net-related function and reduced pricing-$500 for a 3G and $430 for a Wi-Fi only Samsung S5 Chromebook- make it resemble the netbook as well.
+Nor does it fall within the popular iPad tablet category due to the fact that it still possesses a full sized keyboard while tablets use touch displays or because it can be put to use to generate content practically as opposed to tablets which normally function more for to consume content.

 Now, a little more on the Chromebook

 The obvious pitch Google is making through the low capacity hard drive the Chromebook possesses (16 Gigabytes) is directly related to the device’s integration to the internet.
 When Google made Chromebook’s initial announcement a few semesters back, it surprisingly alleged that one day the hard drive would be put to rest due to the fact that all data would be stored in cyberspace in the future.
 Finally, the release of the Chromebook is a small but, significant step towards that direction.